 1. Immersive learning environments will aid edutainment and personalization

 Augmented and Virtual Reality in the global education market will grow from USD 9.3 billion in 2018 to USD 19.6 billion in 2023.
 Moreover, in the absence of access to physical classrooms and guided practical science activities, educators are constantly looking for ways to reduce the drudgery of learning.
-They are adopting immersive learning technologies to increase student engagement.
+As one of the key education technology trends, they are adopting immersive learning technologies to increase student engagement.
 AR/VR can bring complex subject matters to life via simulations and provide students with a personalized learning experience in the form of virtual tours.

 With institutions exploring hybrid learning models, edutainment in classrooms through gamification and other interactive tools is picking up momentum.
 Creative problem-solving approaches are helping students retain what they’ve learned for the long term.
 In the future, it will also help them curb burnouts and low motivation due to shifts in learning environments.

 Students have varying attention spans and comprehension levels.
 To cater to all students effectively, education technology such as immersive learning can help make lessons fun and personalized.
 For instance, ed-tech platform Duolingo offers gamified language learning for students 18 years old and above.
 It provides easy-to-follow lessons on a range of real-world and fictional languages.
 Furthermore, with daily goals set, students can easily track their learning progress.

 Technology is enabling students across the globe to enroll in courses offered by overseas universities.
 Right from educational material to exams and certifications, everything is powered virtually.
 Another key education technology trend, the digital classroom is already seeing success through cloud-based platforms like Amazon Web Services, Slide Rocket, and Ratatype to name a few.